How a Donor Pyramid Can Make or Break Your Capital Campaign

 Yet, not all pyramids are created equal.
 Read on to see how to build one that will boost your campaign and help you exceed your goals.

-What is a fundraising pyramid?
+What is a donor pyramid?

 A fundraising pyramid is a visual that categorizes prospects by their engagement level.
 Further, it provides nonprofits a path to move donors from lower levels of giving to greater commitment.